Interdisciplinary Studies (IDS) courses

-Designed for the study and practical application of leadership skills that will benefit Peer Leaders working with GEP 101 instructors and students.
-Open to Peer Leaders only.
-May be repeated to a total of 3 hours.
+Designed for the study and practical application of leadership skills that will benefit student leaders working with a variety of campus programs and students.
+May be repeated to a maximum of six hours.

 IDS 320 Job Search Preparation and Career/Life Planning